WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

 Calling Python Directly
 *************************

-The tower optimization can also be written using direct calls to WISDEM's TowerSE module.
-First, we import the modules we want to use and setup the tower configuration.
-We set flags for if we want to perform analysis or optimization, as well as if we want plots to be shown at the end.
-Next, we set the tower height, diameter, and wall thickness.
+The monopile optimization script using direct calls to WISDEM's TowerSE module also resembles the tower code, with some key additions to expand the design accordingly.
+First, the script setup now includes the monopile initial condition and the transition piece location between the monopile and tower.
+In this script, :math:`z=0` corresponds to the mean sea level (MSL).

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # Tower
     :end-before: # ---

-We then set many analysis options for the tower, including materials, safety factors, and FEM settings.
-The module uses the frame finite element code `Frame3DD <http://frame3dd.sourceforge.net/>`_ to perform the FEM analysis.
+The modeling options only needs to add in the number of sections and control points for the monopile,

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # Store analysis options in dictionary
     :end-before: # ---

-Next, we instantiate the OpenMDAO problem and add a tower model to this problem.
+Next, we instantiate the OpenMDAO problem as before,

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # Instantiate OpenMDAO
     :end-before: # ---

-Next, we have logic in the script to add the optimization problem if ``opt_flag`` is set to True.
-The optimizer must first be selected and configured.
-We then set the objective, in this case tower mass, and scale it so it is of order 1 for better convergence behavior.
-The tower diameters and thicknesses are added as design variables.
-Finally, constraints are added.
-Some constraints are based on the tower geometry and others are based on the stress and buckling loads experienced in the loading cases.
+The optimization problem switches the objective function to the total structural mass of the tower plus the monopile, and the monopile diameter and thickness schedule are appended to the list of design variables.

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # If performing optimization
     :end-before: # ---

-We then call ``setup()`` on the OpenMDAO problem, which finalizes the components and groups for the tower analysis or optimization.
+We then call ``setup()`` as before,
-Once ``setup()`` has been called, we can access the problem values or modify them for a given analysis.

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # Set up the OpenMDAO problem
     :end-before: # ---

-Now that we've set up the tower problem, we set values for tower, soil, and RNA assembly properties.
-For the soil, shear and modulus properties for the soil can be defined, but in this example we assume that all directions are rigid (3 translation and 3 rotation).
-The center of mass locations are defined relative to the tower top in the yaw-aligned coordinate system.
-Blade and hub moments of inertia should be defined about the hub center, nacelle moments of inertia are defined about the center of mass of the nacelle.
+Next, the additional inputs for the monopile include the suction pile depth and passing in the initial condition and discretization of the monopile.

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # Set geometry and turbine values
     :end-before: # ---

-For the power-law wind profile, the only parameter needed is the shear exponent.
-In addition, some geometric parameters for the wind profile's extend must be defined, the base (or no-slip location) at `z0`, and the height at which a reference velocity will be defined.
+The offshore environment parameters, such as significant wave heights and water density, much also bet set,

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python
     :start-after: # cost rates
     :end-before: # ---

-As mentioned earlier, we are allowing for two separate loading cases.
-The wind speed, and rotor force/moments for those two cases are now defined.
-The wind speed location corresponds to the reference height defined previously as `wind_zref`.
-In this simple case, we include only thrust and torque, but in general all 3 components of force and moments can be defined in the hub-aligned coordinate system.
-The assembly automatically handles translating the forces and moments defined at the rotor to the tower top.
+The load cases are exactly the same as in the tower-only design case,

 .. literalinclude:: ../../../examples/05_tower_monopile/monopile_direct.py
     :language: python